Warbo/chriswarbo-net/projects/ivory/sums_and_products.md

  <figcaption>Multiplication table for integers</figcaption>
 </figure>

+We can generalise these ideas of sum and product to much more than simple numbers.
+To do so we have to decide which aspects to keep, and which to ignore.
-However, the ideas of sums and products have been generalised much further than just numbers.
-So what about these generalisations makes them "sums" and "products"; what makes other things *not* sums or products; and what's the *difference* between a "sum" and a "product"?
+In other words, what is the "essence" that makes the above tabulations a sum and a product?
+Which things *cannot* be considered as sums or products?
+Whilst we're at it, what's the actual *distinction* between a "sum" and a "product"?

-This post will explore these ideas; and, for the adventurous, we'll implement these ideas in Racket code.
+### Representing Sums And Products in Scheme ###

+Ivory will represent sums and products as "uninterpreted function symbols", i.e. as lists like `'(+ 1 2)`{.scheme} or `(× 3 4)`{.scheme}: our normalisation rules will reduce such lists into their unique normal form.

 ## Types ##